MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/troubleshooting/ios.md

 ## The Alert that prompts users for an update doesn't contain strings, but just the keys for them.

-This means that the `MobileCenterDistributeResources.bundle` wasn't added to the project.
+This means that the `AppCenterDistributeResources.bundle` wasn't added to the project.
 Make sure you have drag'n'dropped the file into your Xcode project, and it appears in your app target's `Copy Bundle Resources` build phase.
 The later should be the case if you have added the file through drag'n'drop – Xcode does it automatically for you.
 If the file is missing from the build phase, add it so it gets compiled into your app's bundle.

 If you are using Cocoapods, it takes care of the resources automatically.
 Try re-installing the pod.

 ## You are seeing messages in the console that indicate that the database could not be opened

 Starting with version 0.11.0 of the iOS SDK, App Center uses SQLite to persist logs before they are sent to the backend.
-If you are bundling your application with your own SQLite library instead of using the one provided by the OS, you might see errors like this in the console `[MobileCenter] ERROR: -[MSDBStorage executeSelectionQuery:]/147 Failed to open database` and won't see any analytics or crash information in the backend.
+If you are bundling your application with your own SQLite library instead of using the one provided by the OS, you might see errors like this in the console `[AppCenter] ERROR: -[MSDBStorage executeSelectionQuery:]/147 Failed to open database` and won't see any analytics or crash information in the backend.
 Please update the SDK to version 0.13.0 or later.

 ## Distribute and in-app updates are blocking my automated UI tests